 Choose Your Paper

-To make the origami booklet, you'll need an 8 ½ inch x 11 inch sheet of paper.
-Depending upon what you want to do with your finished booklet, you can use plain white printer paper, construction paper, or patterned scrapbooking paper.
+To make the origami booklet, you'll need an 8 ½ inch x 11-inch sheet of paper.
+Depending on what you want to do with your finished booklet, you can use plain white printer paper, construction paper, or patterned scrapbooking paper.
 If you have access to a printer with borderless printing capabilities, there are many websites offering free printable origami paper designs that would work very well for this project.

 02 of 06